In information security, message authentication or data origin authentication is a property of data integrity and authenticity.

 UMAC (RFC 4418 from 2006) is MAC based on universal hashing.
 The resulting digest or is then encrypted to hide the identity of the hash function was used giving additional security.
 UMAC has provable cryptographic strength and is usually a lot less computationally intensive than other MACs.
 UMAC’s design is optimized for 32-bit architectures.

 A closely related variant of UMAC that is optimized for 64-bit architectures is given by VMAC.

-Another speed optimized algorithm is so called Poly 1305.
+Another speed-optimized algorithm is so-called Poly 1305.
 Not going into mathematical details, Poly1305 is a fundamentally different class of MAC than HMAC.
-The addition of an nonce1 into the function makes it unsuitable for some environments but however Google has selected Poly1305 along with symmetric cipher ChaCha20 as a replacement for RC4 in TLS/SSL.
+The addition of an nonce into the function makes it unsuitable for some environments but however, Google has selected Poly1305 along with symmetric cipher ChaCha20 as a replacement for RC4 in TLS/SSL.

 To improve this situation Authenticated Encryption (AE) or Authenticated Encryption with Associated Data (AEAD) was invented.
-In fact this is a block cipher mode of operation that in contrast to encryption only modes simultaneously provides confidentiality, integrity, and authenticity.
-This given by a single, easy to use programming interface.
+In fact, this is a block cipher mode of operation that in contrast to encryption only modes simultaneously provide confidentiality, integrity, and authenticity.
+This given by a single, easy-to-use programming interface.

-In AE mode we typically would have to input
+In AE mode we typically would have the Interface with only 3 inputs

 - plaintext (will be encrypted)

 The header part is not encrypted and is intended to provide authenticity and integrity protection for networking or storage metadata for which confidentiality is unnecessary, but authenticity is desired.